siddharth1012/siddharth1012/README.md

 - 📸 Experience in working with Super Resolution models, Generative AI, and Residual networks
 - 🔭 Interested in working on Deep learing projects.
 - 🌱 I’m currently learning deep learning
-- 👯 Collabiorations are welcomed!
+- 👯 Collaborations are welcomed!
 - 💬 Artificial Intelligence
 - ⚡ Fun fact: I was born in a jeep!